 Green Living: Change your daily commute and errands.

-- Walk, car-pool or even bike to work and save money on the ever-increasing gas and parking prices.
+- Walk, car-pool, or even bike to work and save money on the ever-increasing gas and parking prices.
 The physical part will improve your heart health and reduce the risk of obesity.
-Instead of driving around a parking spot looking for the “perfect space”, park in a space that is far away from the store and walk.
+Instead of driving around a parking spot looking for the “perfect space,” park in a faraway space from the store and enjoy some exercise by walking to the building entrance.
 You will save gas and get some exercise.

 Green Living: Purchase “gently” used.

-- If you have recently moved into a new home or are looking to redecorate or up-date, check-out craigslist, local garage sales, flee markets, thrift stores or FreeSharing for furniture, clothing, appliances, draperies and lawn equipment rather than purchasing new.
+- If you have recently moved into a new home or are looking to redecorate or up-date, check out local garage sales, flea markets, thrift stores, or FreeSharing for furniture, clothing, appliances, draperies, and lawn equipment rather than purchasing new.
 Repurposing old furniture into the new shabby-chic is popular today in the decorating world.

 Green Living: Buying Local = the “new” organic.

-- Ditch the local grocery stores full of pre-packaged, genetically modified and chemical-laden food and, instead, frequent your local farmers’ market.
+- Ditch the local grocery stores full of pre-packaged, genetically modified, and chemical-laden food and, instead, frequent your local farmers’ market.
 Even though the offerings may be a bit more expensive, the products will be of a higher quality and more conducive to good health–and you will be helping to support and sustain local farming.
-Better yet, making a visit to local farms will allow you to understand “how” they are growing their produce and animals.
-Buying locally produced goods also saves energy by reducing the fossil fuels that are needed to transport food and other items across the country and the world.
+Better yet, visiting local farms will allow you to understand “how” they are growing their produce and animals.
+Buying locally produced goods also saves energy by reducing the fossil fuels needed to transport food and other items across the country and the world.

 - Start a local co-op program in your area.
-This will encourage healthy buying and bulk purchases which will save money, time and gas by eliminating frequent trips to the grocery store.
+This will encourage healthy buying and bulk purchases, saving money, time, and gas by eliminating frequent trips to the grocery store.

 Green Living: Learn how to Compost and Garden.